xpresserjs/framework-v2/about/xpresser.md

 `$` becomes a fully extensible framework that can be use for either

 - Server Requests - Server Part of the Framework
-- Console Requests - Cli Part of the Framework
+- ConsoleEngine Requests - Cli Part of the Framework

 For example